 An abundance of studies in resistance training populations have suggested that the recommendations put forth by the Health and Medicine Division are not evidence-based and greatly underestimate protein requirements of this population.
 Notwithstanding the limitations of the study at hand, it too suggests that resistance-trained people require substantially more protein than the 0.8 grams per kilogram RDA.
 Rather, the RDA should be at least 2.2 grams per kilogram (1.0 gram per pound or more).

 Past research using the IAAO technique has also suggested that the protein RDA for healthy young men, older men, and older women should be greater than it is currently, around 1.2 grams per kilogram.
-ERD 19, Volume 1, How much protein does grandpa really need? discussed the study involving older men.
+Study Deep Dive 19, Volume 1, How much protein does grandpa really need? discussed the study involving older men.
 Certainly, the protein RDA should be revisited for a variety of populations, especially considering research utilizing the IAAO technique.
 Even the Health and Medicine Division acknowledges that “on theoretical grounds, this method has advantages over other methods for estimating amino acid requirements, and is the chosen method for estimated amino acids requirements where data are available” (pg.
 619).

 The protein RDA for adults of all ages and activity levels is 0.8 grams of protein per kilogram of bodyweight.
 Several IAAO studies have suggested that this intake level for protein is not sufficient for everyone, instead supporting a requirement of 1.2 grams per kilogram for sedentary adults and at least 2.2 grams per kilogram for bodybuilders.

-Do protein requirements change during a diet?
+Q. Do protein requirements change during a diet?

 Even when dieting, eating 2.2 grams of protein per kilogram of bodyweight should be sufficient for most athletes unless they are working toward extreme leanness, like weight-category athletes and bodybuilders preparing for a show.
 Under these circumstances, there may be an advantage to eating more protein.
 One review of dieting athletes suggested that eating 2.3 to 3.1 grams of protein per kilogram of lean body mass was the most consistently protective intake range against losses of muscle mass, and this range was recommended for natural bodybuilding contest preparation.

-Will eating this much protein harm my kidneys or bones?
+Q. Will eating this much protein harm my kidneys or bones?

 No to both.
 A meta-analysis in adults without established kidney disease suggests that eating more dietary protein causes an increase in GFR, serum urea, and urinary calcium excretion.
 However, it does not cause an increase in urinary albumin excretion, which is the most sensitive marker of kidney damage.
 These changes can be interpreted as normal physiological adaptive mechanisms induced by eating more protein.
 This conclusion is shared by the World Health Organization in their official report on protein when they state that "the most widely quoted potential problems of a high-protein diet relate to renal function and damage, but as discussed above the evidence for such claims in otherwise healthy individuals does not stand up to scrutiny" (pg 231).